- Baldface Circle Trail

 Alexandra Herr drew the design for the patch.

 I (Trish Herr) went through Daniell and Smith's White Mountain Guide, 28th Edition and, based solely on the published descriptions, came up with a list of trails.
-I then asked a bunch of other hikers to contribute their advice.
+I then asked the girls for their input, and I reached out to a bunch of other hikers to contribute their advice.

 The girls and I created this list mainly for our own amusement, since we greatly enjoy scrambles and caves.
 It appears many other hikers also enjoy scrambles and caves; I am glad so many are having fun with the Terrifying 25!
 Enjoy your treks and be safe.